steventux/crampervan/content/blog/cover-it-in-carpet/index.md

 The first part of the van to get lined was the rear, I had most of the work in the bedroom area finished, but before I put the new mattress in, I had to line the walls and ceiling.

-I measured up the 'easiest' wall and cut an oversized piece of carpet, 20m&sup2; is quite unwieldy so I did this in the house, away from dogs and their every shedding hair.
+I measured up the 'easiest' wall and cut an oversized piece of carpet, 20m&sup2; is quite unwieldy so I did this in the house.

 ![Carpetting first wall](carpet-first-wall.jpg)